Redesign

 Overview

-Griffith College’s Moodle platform received poor student feedback on features, usability, and design.
+Griffith College’s Student Learning Platform received poor student feedback on features, usability, and design.
 This project aims to redesign it to improve student experience and engagement.

 Challenges